 - There are some faults occurring normally in power systems like L-G, L-L, L-L-L, and L-L-L-G. Among these L-G and L-L-L-G faults are diverted into the earth.
 Electrical Earthing provides a protective layer where the fault current is diverted into the earth.

-- Protection of devices is done by electrical earthing where the visible conductive surface of appliances or devices is made close to the earth’s potential in the case of a failure.
+- Protection of devices is done by electrical earthing where the visible conductive surface of appliances or devices is made close to the earth’s potential in failure case.
 Protective earthing is shown in the figure.

 - In the case of a fault, fault current flows from the equipment to earth to protect against electric shock.
 The protective devices like fuses, circuit breakers detect the fault and interrupts the supply during fault conditions.